-Now, as we tell our fashion business consulting clients, there are a couple of different ways to get wholesale accounts.
-So think about how to grow a fashion business from the perspective of your independent fashion brands’ unique needs.
-Certainly, there’s the bootstrap version where you’re creating lists and you’re doing the cold pitching and you’re developing those relationships over time, but there are also some shortcuts.
-And let’s talk about what those are.
-The showroom’s a great shortcut to getting in front of the doors you want.
-Working with different sales reps, again, another great way to getting in front of the doors you want.
-Hiring an inside sales person to be working for you internally, another great way of getting in front of wholesale accounts.
-It is very important that you outweigh what are the different pros and cons of working with each of these different people mostly because showrooms can be quite expensive and they’ll also be opening you up to bigger retail accounts.
-You’ve got to make sure that you not only have the operations and infrastructure to deliver on those orders but that you have some selling history.
-A really great showroom isn’t going to take you on unless you have some kind of proof that your product has demand in the market.
+The showroom is a great shortcut to getting in front of the doors you want.
+Working with different sales reps is another method.
+You could also hire an inside salesperson to connect you with retail accounts.
+Carefully weigh the pros and cons of each option.
+Showrooms, for example, can be quite expensive, but they’ll open you up to bigger retail accounts.
+You’ve got to make sure you have not only the operations and infrastructure to deliver on these orders, but that you have some selling history.
+A great showroom isn’t going to take you on unless you have proof your product has demand in the market.

-Now, when you take a look at let’s say a sales rep, an outside sales rep, a lot of these guys tend to be territorial, meaning you’re going to have an East Coast sales rep, a European sales rep, a West Coast sales rep, a Canadian sales rep. These guys tend to be really on the ground doing house calls to a lot of the independent fashion brands that they are working with and visiting up with these different retailers.
-Now, what’s great about a sales rep is they’re usually a little bit less than a showroom and they usually make up a little bit more of their profits when it comes to the percentage of commission that they have.
-Great thing about them, they tend to be more on the ground.
-Now, hiring a sales person internally, I think is an amazing strategy.
-Eventually, you will want to have internal sales, why, because you want to keep those commissions internally.
-You want to be able to grow your sales staff and you want to make sure that you can keep everything centralized into one location.
+Outside sales reps tend to be territorial, meaning you’re going to have an East Coast sales rep, a European sales rep, a West Coast sales rep, a Canadian sales rep.… They tend to be really on the ground doing house calls to a lot of the independent fashion brands they are working with and visiting with retailers.
+One advantage of using a sales rep is they usually cost less than a showroom and make up more of their profits when it comes to the percentages of commission they earn.

-All right, guys, I hope you found this useful and you start to see the importance of growing your revenue through wholesale accounts and wholesale businesses.
-I think it’s very important to think about these wholesalers as part of a piece of your revenue and part of a piece of your journey.
-Your relationship with them can be what you want.
-These days, I really love to see new independent fashion brands that are launching that say, “Hey, working with wholesale is really a partnership.”
-This isn’t one of those platforms where they’re taking advantage of you anymore where it’s simply based on their terms.
-It’s a real collaborative landscape these days.
-And I hope you too will find that your business and revenue can grow from that.
-Now, if you want to find out some more information, please make sure you check out our blog post on how to grow a fashion business by doubling your sales via wholesale strategies.
-And make sure that you check out our download and make sure you check out our download on buyer terminology.
+If you want to find out some more information on the subject, check out our blog post on how to grow a fashion business by doubling your sales via wholesale strategies.
+Also be sure to check out our download on buyer terminology.
 This is super important.
-If you’ve ever wondered what something like a chargeback is, if you’ve ever wondered something of what markdown dollars are, of things like RTVs, etc., you’re going to really want to take a look at this cheat sheet.
-It’ll tell you everything you need to know about how to make it through some of these conversations and even read some of these contracts.
+If you’ve ever wondered what something like a chargeback is, if you’ve ever wondered something what markdown dollars are, RTVs, etc., you won’t want to miss this cheat sheet.
+It will tell you everything you need to know about how to make it through some of these conversations and even how to read some of these contracts.
 Get this helpful extra, then create a fashion business consulting folder for quick and easy access.

-All right, guys, thanks for watching.
-Please make sure you leave a comment below.
-Hit subscribe and head on over to Instagram at Scaling Retail.
 When you’re ready to take some strategic changes to launch or grow your budding business, please shoot us an email at email@example.com.
 Our fashion business consulting services are here for you.
-Thanks.
-Bye.